hanylovescode/zhiyanfoo.github.io/courses/machine-learning.md

 An introductory course to machine learning with a heavy emphasis on the subject's theoretical underpinnings.
-Not many algorithms are covered-there's the percepton, logistic regression, neural nets and support vector machines-but unlike practically every other machine learning course, learning algorithms are not the focus of the course.
+Not many algorithms are covered-there's the percepton, linear regression, logistic regression, neural nets and support vector machines-but unlike practically every other machine learning course, learning algorithms are not the focus of the course.
 Instead the focus is on the big ideas in machine learning, such as regularization, overfitting and validation.

 # Should I take it?